oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/04-execute-predictor/execute-predictor.md

    ![Oracle Cloud console, Dataflow](images/predictor-run.png " ")

-5. In 2-3 minutes state of OCI Data Flow run will be moved to IN PROGRESS
+5. In 2-3 minutes state of the OCI Data Flow run will be moved to IN PROGRESS

    ![Oracle Cloud console, Dataflow](images/predictor-progress.png " ")